ri-unipr/ress/README.md

 * make dci
 * make kmpso

-To test dci, enter the scripts folder and run:

-* python automatic_sieve.py

-Python 3 is assumed to be installed.

 To test kmpso, enter the scripts folder and run:

 * ./tc-kmpso-test.sh
 * ./zi-kmpso-test.sh

 The first test uses the Tc index, while the second test uses the ZI index.

+To test dci and kmpso, enter the scripts folder and run:

+* python automatic_sieve.py

+Python 3 is assumed to be installed.

+The following paramaters must be defined and passed as arguments to kmpso:
+* D = search space dimension
+* S = swarm size
+* K = number of seeds
+* x = range
+* T = number of iterations
+* c1 = kmeans interval
+* interv = print_interv
+* N = number of reported results
+* rseed = seed for the pseudorandom number generator
+* inputfile
+* outputfile
+* index = either zi or tc
+* hseed = optional seed for the generation of the homogeneous system; if not set, hseed = rseed